Photo Credit from Joy’s Hope

 I decided to make some mini blessing bags to keep in our car and hand out as we saw someone in need.
 We made several bags and they are now gone.
 Anytime we saw someone holding a sign, we would roll down our window and hand out a bag.
 My kids love being part of such a simple way to show compassion.
 One man said with a huge smile on his face, “YES!!!
 I needed a new pair of socks!”

-As it turns out, the sandwich size ziplock bags seem to work better than the gallon-size ones.
+As it turns out, the sandwich size baggies seem to work better than the gallon-size ones.
 They can easily be stuffed into pockets and aren’t cumbersome for the individuals we gave them to.
 Although we can’t fit a lot into the bags, the few things we do include seem to be greatly appreciated by everyone who receives them.

 Click here to see what we include in our blessing bags…